computersarecool/willynolan.com/_posts/research/2017-04-08-video-textures.md

     - p: "The program I made finds the longest, smoothest loop and extracts those frames to be made into a video loop."

-    - p: "The thumbnail video shows the entire original source video next to a transition matrix proceeding with no random seeking in the clip.
-The featured images show other possible transitions that could be chosen and their associated start and end frames."
+    - p: "The featured images show other possible transitions that could be chosen and their associated start and end frames."

     - figure:
         type: ul